s-akinfiev/Learn2code/README.md

 >- git push origin — To save changes to a remote server.
 >- git status — The current state of the repository.
 >- Do not push object files or executable files to the repository!
 Never!
+>- Always work in branches.
+Use the develop branch to do all your work.

 \> *Take another sheet of paper*